We strongly believe in doing research with the communities who are affected.

 Patient and Family Advisory Committee

 Laurie Proulx works with the team as a Knowledge Broker.
 She has worked with Dr. Toupin April since she was a trainee and supports patient engagement and knowledge translation activities.
 Laurie was diagnosed with Juvenile Idiopathic Arthritis when she was 14 and works extensively with research teams in rheumatology, as well as with national health care organizations.
 She is 2nd Vice-President with the Canadian Arthritis Patient Alliance, the largest volunteer patient organization in Canada.

-Emily Sirotich is a PhD student in Health Research Methodology at McMaster University in Hamilton, Canada.
+Emily Sirotich completed a PhD in Health Research Methodology at McMaster University in Hamilton, Canada.
 She is currently a medical student at Yale University.
 Ms. Sirotich is passionate about data collection and patient/community engagement in all aspects of research.
 Her research interests include guideline development, rare diseases, and rheumatological disorders.
-Ms. Sirotich is also a Steering Committee member of the COVID-19 Global Rheumatology Alliance and Board Member of the Canadian Arthritis Patient Alliance.
+Ms. Sirotich is also a Steering Committee member of the COVID-19 Global Rheumatology Alliance and formerly a Board Member of the Canadian Arthritis Patient Alliance.

 Alex Sirois first developed JIA at the age 7.
 It took 3 years, and a referral to Sick Kids in Toronto, before she was properly diagnosed.
 Living with JIA has shaped how she views health care, as she gains a fuller understanding of the enormous gaps that her and others with inflammatory arthritis (IA) face, the stigma of living with IA, and the limited information on how to live a full, meaningful life.
 This drives Alex to help change the face of arthritis and improve the quality of life of individuals with IA.
 Alex has seen firsthand that the more she gives to the arthritis community, the easier it was to accept and embrace who she is and thrive.
 She holds a Bachelor of Physical Education from Laurentian University, and a Master of Science from McGill University.
 Alex works full-time in Public Health, part-time as a research assistant and is an active patient partner in research.
 She enjoys exercising, cooking, and traveling (food touring).